loganjoslin/Final-Project/README.md

 C_F = MCS["C_F"]
 ```

 - Codebase Size: Admittedly, the logic for this algorithm could probably have been condensed and designed more optimally.
 There is slight redundancy in the algorithm's five phases, which could have been reduced, but I did my best to keep it at a minimum.
 Consequently, the program became quite large, and bugs became more challenging to locate and fix in the later stages.
 I conducted the heaviest testing when the frontend GUI had been fully developed; at this point, the codebase was nearing two thousand lines in aggregate.
 Thus, I uncovered the most bugs when fixing them was most strenuous!
+Frustratingly, the most painful bugs were simple logical errors I initially overlooked.
+These often involved indexing into empty lists, getting stuck in loops due to logical placement impossibilities, and slight errors in my reasoning in solving smaller-scope problems.
+In fact, after hours of painful searching, most of these could be solved with a simple "if" statement.

 - JavaScript: Before starting this project, my knowledge of Javascript syntax and capabilities needed to be improved.
 Much research was required to begin the GUI, and I often found myself browsing the web for solutions to various problems while implementing it.
 The functionality was thus the most challenging part of the front end, as I already knew a sufficient amount of CSS, HTML, and Bootstrap.